xela-engineer/NP-audit-log-monitoring/README.md

 # NP-audit-log-monitoring

 Monitoring Script for Kubernetes Network Policy Audit log.
-It will keep running on the worker node forever.
+It will keep running on the worker node as daemon forever.

 # Assumption